cmazakas/foxy/docs/building.md

 # Building

 Foxy has only a few non-trivial dependencies.
 Namely, [Boost](https://github.com/boostorg/boost) and OpenSSL.

-The Threads package is required to build on Unix-flavored operating systems but this dependency is usually resolved automatically with no intervention required from users.
+## OpenSSL

+OpenSSL is found via CMake's [FindOpenSSL](https://cmake.org/cmake/help/latest/module/FindOpenSSL.html) command.

+Most Linux and Unix-like systems will come with OpenSSL installed.
+For msvc users, the most simple way of installing OpenSSL is via [Vcpkg](https://github.com/Microsoft/vcpkg).

+## Threads

+On Linux and Unix systems, [FindThreads](https://cmake.org/cmake/help/latest/module/FindThreads.html) is also required to succeed.

 ## Boost

-The best way of installing Boost is via [Vcpkg](https://github.com/Microsoft/vcpkg).
-Because Foxy rolls with the latest versions of Boost, it's straight-forward to install with `vcpkg install boost`.
+`find_package(Boost <version> CONFIG REQUIRED system date_time)` is required to succeed for Foxy to build.

+Boost can be built directly by downloading the releases from [boost.org](https://www.boost.org/).

-However, source-based installation can be desirable.
+However, a source-based installation can be desirable.
 To do so, it's best to use the git superproject.

-While these commands are Linux-focused, many can be almost ported directly to the Command Prompt in Windows.
+While these commands are Linux-focused, many can be ported directly to the Command Prompt in Windows.
 Users can perform easy CLI builds in Windows by using the Visual Studio Developer Command Prompt which will setup all paths to compilers and other tooling.